richaworth/tf3/PROCESS_README.md

     - TODO: Non-bony structure label images to be created.
 Potentially two sets.
     - TODO: Needs to be trained.

-4. Image + jawbone seg -> landmark finding network - if landmarks can be at the tooth/bone interface, this may be best (probably handles missing teeth reasonably)
+4. Image + teeth from localiser -> landmark finding network
-    - TODO: Requires per-tooth landmark labels (locate missing - probably manually or by warping).
+    - TODO: Construct an image full of -np.inf (will be clipped before training to zero) for any case without each given tooth
+    - Tight cropping around the teeth localiser
+    - TODO: Needs to be written.
+    - TODO: Needs to be trained.

 5. Image + jawbone seg + landmarks -> Per-tooth segmentation - one tooth model (or a small number of models), cortex and pulp, applied at each landmark.
     - Requires per-tooth cropped label images + related CT (created)